Mathematics and Statistics Department (MTH/STAT)

 Nonparametric Statistics

-An introductory course presenting the theory and procedures for using distribution-free methods in data analysis.
-Standard procedures, such as the Wilcoxon tests, Kruskal-Wallis, Kolmogorov-Smirnov, nonparametric confidence intervals, regression analysis, and powers of the tests will be included.
-Computer programs will be used when appropriate.
+This course is an introduction to the theory and procedures for using distribution-free methods in data analysis.
+Standard procedures, such as the Wilcoxon tests, Kruskal-Wallis, Kolmogorov-Smirnov, nonparametric confidence intervals, regression analysis, and powers of the tests are included.
+Computer programs are used when appropriate.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: grade of "C" or better in STAT 345 or STAT 405; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisite: grade of "C" or better in STAT 305 or STAT 345; junior standing.
 Offered Spring - Even Numbered Years.

 STAT 448/548 Cr.3